digitalrebar/provision/doc/workflows.rst

 Digital Rebar Provision Workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PXE Provisioning requires hand-offs between multiple services and the nodes.
 Generally, these flows start with network discovery (DHCP) providing a "next boot" instruction to the server's pre-execution environment (PXE) that can download a very limited operating system using a very simple file transfer protocol (TFTP).
-That next operating system can then take more complex actions including using HTTP do download further files.
+That next operating system can then take more complex actions including using HTTP to download further files.

 :note: According to project :ref:`rs_design_restriction`, Digital Rebar Provision does not provide out-of-band management or orchestration.